weiwei1206/ICLR_rebuttal/ICLR_rebuttal.md

 * Eq.4,5 refer to the dynamic cross-relational memory network(Sec.3.2) to model multiple behavioral relationships across time-slots.
 The messaging across time slots can be replaced by GRU, i.e. ablation experiments r/w-GRU(Sec.4.3).
 The results prove the effectiveness of the module we designed.
 * The attention in Eq.5 is still the result after trying sum, mean, concatenate+transformation.
 * InfoNCE[2] in Eq.7 is still the result after multiple attempts.
 In the denominator, the second term $exp({s( \textbf{e}_{u}^{b}, \textbf{e}_{u'}^{b})/\tau})$ in $\sum$ is because of the better results after adding the negative samples which are in the same view of the anchor node.
+* LightGCN[3] is a very well-known work in recommender systems.
+We have also done related experiments hoping to use a lightweight GNN architecture.
+However, the results of the experiments support us to use the current implementation in the model framework.
+We think that the relevant reason may be the complex relationship of multi-behavior data, and the use of linear layers and activation functions helps to fit.

 > [1]Kipf T N, Welling M. Semi-supervised classification with graph convolutional networks[J]. arXiv preprint arXiv:1609.02907, 2016.
 > [2]Oord A, Li Y, Vinyals O. Representation learning with contrastive predictive coding[J]. arXiv preprint arXiv:1807.03748, 2018.
+> > [3]He, Xiangnan, et al. "Lightgcn: Simplifying and powering graph convolution network for recommendation."
+Proceedings of the 43rd International ACM SIGIR conference on research and development in Information Retrieval.
+2020.